 ||1941 - 1942 MIT

 |Project code name:

 |Personnel Allowance:||Spring of 1942 - CG enlisted personnel reported aboard

 MAY 1942: With U.S. Navy permission, MIT Mr. Donald Fink traveled to Canada to get an agreement with the Canadian Government to establish two stations in Nova Scotia.
 Canada agreed to this however U.S. must furnish the technical equipment and training.
-Canada was to provide for the two Newfoundland stations also however the USCG was tasked to build and staff in 1943 as there was a storage of Canadian personnel.
+Canada was to provide for the two Newfoundland stations also however the USCG was tasked to staff the three northern Atlantic station in 1943 as there was a storage of Canadian personnel.

 JUN 1942: USCG personnel started to report for assigned duty.